Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, optional): Filter by project ID
+• projectId (string, optional): Filter aliases by project ID

-• deploymentId (string, optional): Filter by deployment ID
+• deploymentId (string, optional): Filter aliases by deployment ID

 assign_alias

-Assigns a custom alias (URL) to a specific deployment, routing traffic from that alias to the deployment.
+Assigns a custom alias or domain to a specific deployment.

 Parameters: